garrardkitchen/iot-blog/content/posts/first-post.md

 # First post

-I have recently been awarded my Azure IoT Developer Specialty Certification and I plan explorer IoT more.
-My plan is to post content on my journey and any/all other IoT related knowledge I gain.
+I have recently been awarded my Azure IoT Developer Specialty Certification.
+Little did I know how all encompassing Azure's offering in this space is.
+The MS Learning took me well outside of my confort zone and I found it incredible fascinating.
+I found myself hacking python to prove my Raspberry PI sensors were working and then hacking .net libraries to consume their output.
+Any interfacing with Raspberry PIs would not be complete without flashing LEDs!

+What I now plan on doing is to document my IoT journey here.

 {{% middle %}}